USS Wanderer (SP-132)

 Wanderer continued her escort and patrol service on the French coast through the end of the war.
-It appears that she had no further noteworthy encounters with the enemy before the armistice of 11 November 1918.
+It appears that she had no further noteworthy encounters with the enemy before the Armistice of 11 November 1918.

-Wanderer departed Brest on 5 December 1918, sailed via the Azores and Bermuda, and reached New London, Connecticut, on 30 December 1918.
+Wanderer left Brest on 5 December 1918, sailed via the Azores and Bermuda, and reached New London, Connecticut, on 30 December 1918.
 In April 1919, she moved to New York City and was decommissioned.
 Her name was struck from the Navy List on 24 April 1919, and she was sold on 22 July 1920 to Mr. J. S. Webster of Baltimore, Maryland.

-Wanderer was one of two U.S. Navy warships named USS Wanderer in service simultaneously during World War I, the other being USS Wanderer (SP-2440).
+Wanderer was one of two US Navy warships named USS Wanderer in service simultaneously during World War I, the other being USS Wanderer (SP-2440).